 Hereditary gastrointestinal cancer syndromes are caused by genetic mutations that are traditionally passed down by a parent.
 In some cases, genetic mutations occur spontaneously and cause abnormal, uncontrolled growth of cells, forming a tumor or mass.

 Risk factors of hereditary cancer syndromes:

-- At least 2 first degree relatives with cancer
+- At least two first degree relatives with cancer

 - Early age of onset